GrandAlbert/stellar-mapping-project/README.md

 ## Star Representation

 Stars are represented using different Minecraft blocks based on their **spectral class**, while their shape represents their **luminosity class**.
+Distance from Sol and each other is represented by 1 block = 1 light year

 ### Spectral Class / Color